 Desert subterranean termites don’t require the dampness that most other termite species need.
 They love dry wood.
 The presence of drop tubes from ceiling rafters, sheetrock, or plasterboard indicate an infestation, as do honeycombed timber and holes in sheetrock.

-The photo to the right is from Stil Home Inspection and demonstrates a termite drop tube.
+The photo to the right demonstrates a termite drop tube.

 Arid Subterranean Termites